gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO - File collections queried at configuration time are treated as configuration inputs.
 TODO - File system repositories are fully supported including dynamic versions in Maven, Maven local, and Ivy repositories

+### Convenient declaration of dependencies on Gradle plugins

+The dependency on a Gradle plugin can now be declared using either the plugin id or the plugin coordinates from a version catalog.

+More details can be found in the [Applying plugins with the buildscript block](userguide/plugins.html#sec:applying_plugins_buildscript) section.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================